-In 1874, the group of artists known as the Impressionists, whose painting style featured quick, visible brush strokes, bold colors, and an emphasis on the play of natural light, mounted the first of eight privately organized exhibitions to show their modern work directly to the public.
-Compared to previous movements of painting where canvases were large and themes were heroic, historical or religious, the Impressionist style was uniquely suited to women painters.
+In 1874 the Impressionists, whose painting style featured quick, visible brush strokes, bold colors, and an emphasis on the play of natural light, mounted the first of eight privately organized exhibitions to show their modern work directly to the public.
+Compared to previous movements of painting with large canvases and heroic themes, historical or religious, the Impressionist style was suited to women painters.
 The smaller format size made it easier to transport and paint en plein air (outdoors).
-The less formal subject matter, including “snapshots” of everyday life such as portraits of family, children, or friends and landscapes of the garden or countryside, was easily captured within their daily domain.
+Less formal subject matter — “snapshots” of everyday life, portraits of family, children, or friends and landscapes of the garden or countryside — was easily captured within their daily domain.

 Berthe Morisot (1841-1895), Mary Cassatt (1844-1926), Eva Gonzalès (1849-1883), and Marie Bracquemond (1840-1916) were all members of the Impressionist circle.
 These four women—three French artists and one American artist living in Paris — exhibited works that were as innovative as those of their male counterparts.
 While they have diverse biographies, each of these artists overcame daunting obstacles to contribute to the development of Impressionism.
 As they shaped their unique careers and artistic styles, Morisot, Cassatt, Gonzalès, and Bracquemond negotiated not only personal challenges but also those posed by the conventional ideas of acceptable behavior for women of their time.

 Born in Bourges in 1841, Berthe Morisot moved permanently to Paris with her family ten years later.
 She was well educated and brought up in a cultured and refined atmosphere.
-At the age of 16, Morisot began taking painting and drawing lessons.
+At 16, she began taking painting and drawing lessons.
 She became a student of the landscape painter Camille Corot, and benefited greatly from his six years of guidance.
 During this time, she found her true vocation in painting en plein air (outdoors), often incorporating figures.

 While copying masterpieces at the Louvre in 1868, Morisot met Edouard Manet, for whom she developed great admiration and fondness.
 The feelings were mutual, and the two artists became close colleagues.
 Manet helped Morisot acquire a self-assured and relaxed brushstroke, while she persuaded him to paint en plein air.
 On a number of occasions Morisot posed for Manet, who celebrated her as a talented associate as well as his muse.
 She struggled with her independent spirit and resisted the social convention of marriage for many years until finally marrying Manet’s brother, Eugène, in 1874.
 Morisot adapted her art as she adjusted to married life and motherhood, having moved to the country and given birth to her daughter, Julie, who became her true muse.